 The FTA added that the scheme establishes an integrated, accurate and effective control framework that supports its efforts to combat tax violations.

 The authority stressed the need for tobacco suppliers to abide by the scheme in order to avoid penalties, which could include being banned from trading until full compliance is achieved.

 Marks will be placed on the packaging of tobacco products and registered in the FTA’s database and they contain data that can be read using special devices used by FTA inspectors.

-The decision states that as of May 1, 2019, it will not be permissible to import goods which do not have marks into the UAE and as of August 1, 2019, it will not be permissible to supply unmarked goods in the UAE.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The decision states that as of May 1, 2019, it will not be permissible to import goods which do not have marks into the UAE and as of August 1, 2019, it will not be permissible to supply unmarked goods in the UAE.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.